hsynercn/tutorials-all-paths/JavaScript Core Language/05_JavaScript Functions.md

 - Immediately Invoked function Expression
 - Closures

-Improving Readability With Arrow Functions
+## 2. Improving Readability With Arrow Functions

-- Arrow Functions - What and why
+- Arrow Functions - What and Why
 - Defining Arrow Functions
 - Behavior of **this** keyword